alexcalaca/technical-articles-alexandrecalaca/clhy82pcb000409lc8gf4bfgc.md

 ## Error

-Let's check the error from different angles.
+Let's check the exception from different angles.

 ### Full message